Sapient-Predictive-Analytics/dataportal/risk/risk.md

     return market_cap_basket
 ~~~

 Over 2023, the "DEX basket" using market cap weight did indeed outperform the equally weighted one, as MIN and MILK tokens rallied but other protocols did not.
+During bear market phases, equal weight may insulate the holder from some losses though - especially if they are corrections after rallies.

 ![DEXes](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/risk/DEX%20baskets.png)